wdporter/i-am-that-vuepress/35-the-greatest-guru-is-your-inner-self/readme.md

 Without trust there is no peace.
 Somebody or other you always trust — it may be your mother, or your wife.
 Of all the people the knower of the self, the liberated man, is the most trustworthy.
 But merely to trust is not enough.
 You must also desire.
 Without desire for freedom of what use is the confidence that you can acquire freedom?
 Desire and confidence must go together.
 The stronger your desire, the easier comes the help.
 The greatest <span class=tooltip>Guru<span class=tooltiptext>Spiritual teacher, preceptor.</span></span> is helpless as long as the disciple is not eager to learn.
 Eagerness and earnestness are all-important.
 Confidence will come with experience.
 Be devoted to your goal — and devotion to him who can guide you will follow.
 If your desire and confidence are strong, they will operate and take you to your goal, for you will not cause delay by hesitation and compromise.

-The greatest <span class=tooltip>Guru<span class=tooltiptext>Spiritual teacher, preceptor.</span></span> is your inner self.
+The greatest *Guru* is your inner self.
 Truly, he is the supreme teacher.
 He alone can take you to your goal and he alone meets you at the end of the road.
-Confide in him and you need no outer <span class=tooltip>Guru<span class=tooltiptext>Spiritual teacher, preceptor.</span></span>.
+Confide in him and you need no outer *Guru*.
 But again you must have the strong desire to find him and do nothing that will create obstacles and delays.
 And do not waste energy and time on regrets.
 Learn from your mistakes and do not repeat them.

 **Q:**&ensp;If you do not mind my asking a personal question…?